keptn/community/mentorship/gsoc/README.md

 ### Proposing project ideas

-To add a new project, submit a pull requests against [this page](./2022/project-ideas.md).
+To add a new project idea, submit a pull requests against [this page](./2022/project-ideas.md).
 We expect project ideas to have a short description, quick start guidelines and, if possible, references to specific newbie-friendly issues.